Corvelis/stackchan-pet-talk-public/docs/en/android-beta.md

 - Notifications: used when Android background conversation is enabled

 Android battery management varies by manufacturer.
 If background conversation stops unexpectedly, check battery optimization and background restriction settings on the device.

-## Feedback

-Please report bugs or unexpected behavior through the contact method shared by the distributor.

-Useful details:

-- Android device model
-- Android version
-- Connection mode: SoftAP / Wi-Fi IP
-- What you were doing
-- Error messages or screenshots
-- LLM/TTS model file names used

 ## Google Play Testing Notes